iVis-at-Bilkent/cytoscape.js-expand-collapse/README.md

 `api.clearVisualCue()`
 Forces the visual cue to be cleared.
 It is to be called in extreme cases.

+`api.getParent(nodeId)`
+Get the parent of a node given its node id.
+Useful to reach parent of a node removed because of collapse operation.

 ## Events
 Notice that following events are performed for *each* node that is collapsed/expanded.
 Also, notice that any post-processing layout is performed *after* the event.